arno-di-loreto/apihandyman.io/_posts/2017-02-19-writing-openapi-swagger-specification-tutorial-part-9-extending-the-openapi-specification.md

   - Documentation
   - API First
 series: Writing OpenAPI (Swagger) Specification Tutorial
-series_title: Part 9 - Extending the OpenAPI specification
+series_title: Extending the OpenAPI specification
+series_number: 9
 codefiles: writing-openapi-swagger-specification-tutorial
 ---
 This is the end, my OpenAPI friends, the end.
 The end?
 Not really.
 This last part of the OpenAPI tutorial is a new beginning.
 With previous parts we have learned to master the OpenAPI specification but there's a last thing to learn to unleash its full power: extensions.
 This format is easily extensible, it allows to add custom data within an API description.
 But for what purposes?
 Let's have a glimpse of these extensions endless possibilities.